Matrilineality in Judaism: Modern period

 According to Trude Weiss-Rosmarin, in a polygamous setting like Biblical society, identity was more closely tied to the mother than the father.
 Each wife had her own dwelling which was shared with her children, and where the husband was a visitor.
 The rabbinic principle of matrilineality was an adaptation of this model to a reality in which polygamy had become rare.

 Arnold Goodman argued that the halakhic norm of patrilineal tribal descent and matrilineal Jewish status is a logical one: Children naturally take the status of their mother, except when the mother has been "acquired" as wife by the husband, in which the status is that of the husband.
 But as marriage between Jew and non-Jew is invalid in halakha, the father has no connection to the children, and status remains with the mother.

 Avi Shveka argued that in both the Hebrew Bible and records of other Ancient Near East societies, clan status was transmitted patrilinearly while "social" status (e.g. status as a slave or free-born) was transmitted matrilinearly; and when a father and mother separated or divorced (breaking up the clan), the children followed the mother both physically and in status.
 Thus, examples of "patrilineal" status in the Bible (e.g. Solomon and Naamah, or normal tribal membership) involve intact couples within the clan, while examples of "matrilineal" status (e.g. Hagar and Ishmael, or Ezra's expulsion of both the foreign wives and their children) involve couples that separate or divorce.

 Effect of matrilineality on personal Jewishness

 In the United States

 A 2013 Pew Research Center survey shows that American children of interfaith marriages are more likely to have been raised Jewish and identify as Jewish than in the past, which some scholars attribute to more welcoming and inclusive attitudes among Jewish organizations.
 The increasing awareness and social validation of self-concept as defining one's identity may also be a contributing factor.

-Studies have shown that American adults whose fathers are Jewish and whose mothers are not can readily identify lasting damage to their identity formation, family relations and faith due to patrilineal rejection, regardless of whether they were raised as Jews.
-Experiences include being singled out and made to feel unwelcome at Jewish events, sites and schools; pressure to disguise their heritage; being bullied or isolated; uncertainty regarding their personal identity; and narrowed access to a Jewish education and a community of faith.
-It is not uncommon for interfaith families and their offspring rejected by matrilineal devotees to simultaneously suffer external discrimination on the basis of being Jews.
+Some historical experiences of these children have included being singled out and made to feel unwelcome at Jewish events, sites and schools; pressure to disguise their heritage; being bullied or isolated; uncertainty regarding their personal identity; and narrowed access to a Jewish education and a community of faith.